 In the valley below the Apennine Mountains, Bologna is, in part, famous for being the home to the oldest university in the world, which was established in 1088 and where Dante once lived and studied.
 Clearly history is so much a part of this medieval urban center; it thrived under the Etruscans, exponentially grew under Roman rule, and survived bombings during World War II.
 If the history doesn’t draw you to this city full of basilicas and arcades, the gastronomical wonders and cooking classes will.

-Originally conceived in the late 18th century in a small town just outside Bologna by Pellegrino Artusi, bolognese sauce traditionally includes celery, onions, carrots, pancetta, ground beef, milk, white wine, and, of course, tomatoes.
+Originally conceived in the late 18th century in a small town just outside Bologna by Pellegrino Artusi, Bolognese sauce traditionally includes celery, onions, carrots, pancetta, ground meat, milk, white wine, and tomatoes.

 But unlike in the U.S., the tomatoes aren’t a big component; rather they’re used for just a bit of taste.
 The milk too is important as it gives the sauce a bit of an orange color rather than red.
 The vegetables make the sauce aromatic and the flavors a bit more subtle.
 The sauce, often paired with wide and flat tagliatelle pasta or lasagna, is much more delicate than the Americanized version, in part due to a long simmer — think four to five hours — of many of the ingredients.